 Before a Development permit will be issued:

 - All interested parties must attend a Project Coordination Meeting.
 This ensures you have the information on how the City will interact with you and/or your Municipal General Contractor to make the inspections and warranty process run smoothly.
-The Permit Coordinator will schedule this meeting for you once we have received signed construction plans, an approved escrow or letter of credit, a site disturbance permit has been applied for (if necessary) and the appropriate reports (traffic study, soils/geotech report, final utility report and final drainage report). *Please note, these meetings will only be held on Thursday mornings between the hours of 8am and 12pm and must be scheduled 5 business days ahead of time once all requirements have been met.
+The Engineering Coordinator will schedule this meeting for you once we have received signed construction plans, an approved escrow or letter of credit, a site disturbance permit has been applied for (if necessary) and the appropriate reports (traffic study, soils/geotech report, final utility report and final drainage report). *Please note, these meetings will only be held via Zoom on Thursday mornings between the hours of 8am and 12pm and must be scheduled 5 business days ahead of time once all requirements have been met.

 How do I apply for these permits

 The permit application will be created by the City of Arvada Engineering Coordinator and emailed to the developer/general contractor once we have signed civil construction plans, an approved escrow or letter of credit (LOC), a site disturbance permit has been applied for (if necessary) and a Project Coordination Meeting has been held.
 The completed application (which must include job value for collection of sales and use tax, see below for more information) will need to be signed by the developer/general contractor that carries an active Municipal General Contractor license and submitted back to firstname.lastname@example.org.
 If the developer and the general contractor are different a General Contractor sign on form will also need to be submitted.
 Permit applications must be accompanied by a traffic control plan where necessary to complete the work.
 Also, if CDOT permits are required, these must be submitted with your application.